TurBoss/blt/doc/parseargs.rst

     number (such as "-1").
 If *shortName* is "", then no argument short name is defined.
 The default is "".

+  **-state**  *stateName*
+    Specifies the state of the argument.  *StateName* can be any of the following values.

+    **normal**
+      Specifies the argument to be valid and will be displayed in the help output for the command.

+    **hidden**
+      Specifies the argument is valid, but is not displayed in the help output for the command.

+    The default type is "normal".

   **-type**  *typeName*
-    Specifies the type of values acceptable for the argument.
+    Specifies the type of each value acceptable for the argument.

     **boolean**
-      Specifies the type of values to be booleans.
+      Specifies the type of value to be boolean.
 Any value in a form accepted by **Tcl_GetBoolean** is valid.

     **double**
-      Specifies the type of values as real number.
+      Specifies the type of value as a real number.
 Argument values will be checked to verify they are valid numbers.

     **float**
       Same as **double**.

     **integer**
-      Specifies the type of values as integers.
+      Specifies the type of the value to be an integer.
 Argument values will be checked to verify they are valid integers.

     **number**
       Same as **double**.

     **string**
-      Specifies the type of values to be strings.
+      Specifies the type of the value to be an arbitrary string.

     The default type is "string".